-Etem Bulgaria's industrial complex in Sofia consists of a logistics centre which serves customers seeking extruded products in Central and Eastern Europe and the Balkans.
+Etem Bulgaria's industrial complex in Sofia consists of a logistics centre which serves customers of extruded products in Central and Eastern Europe and the Balkans.
 It is active in aluminium extrusion and the manufacture of architectural, automotive and industrial profiles.
-The Etem Bulgaria plant features four extrusion lines; a vertical electrostatic powder coating line, a horizontal electrostatic powder coating line for wood-like surfaces, and a thermo-break aluminium systems production line.
+The Etem Bulgaria plant features four extrusion lines; a vertical electrostatic powder coating line, a horizontal electrostatic powder coating line, a horizontal electrostatic powder coating line for wood-like surfaces and a thermo-break aluminium systems production line.